-- Show academic proficiency, grade point average of 2.50 or above based on a 4.00 system.
+- Show academic proficiency.
+Have a grade point average of 2.50 or above based on a 4.00 system.

-- Competency in the English language A TOEFL score of 550 (paper-based), 213 (computer-based) or 80 (internet-based); or an IELTS equivalent score of 6.5, is required for applicants whose primary language is not English.
+- Competency in the English language.
+A TOEFL score of 550 (paper-based), 213 (computer-based) or 80 (internet-based); or an IELTS equivalent score of 6.5, is required for applicants whose primary language is not English.
 If you are unable to access a testing location due to COVID-19 in your country, please contact your Admissions Counselor regarding alternative English proficiency assessment options.

 - Rank in upper 50% of the class.

-- Have either a minimum composite ACT score of 21 or a minimum combined SAT score of 1060.
+- Optional - either a minimum composite ACT score of 21 or a minimum combined SAT score of 1060.

 Transfer students, including community and junior college transfers, who have earned 56 transferable semester hours with a grade point average of 2.00 based on a 4.00 point system, if accepted, will enter Graceland at junior standing.

 Courses accepted for transfer will be accepted as credit only and will not carry grade points.
 Credit will be accepted for courses in which the student earned a grade of D- or better.

 Credit or waiver through College Level Examination Program (CLEP) and Advanced Placement (AP) will be determined by Graceland upon receipt of the scores from the College Board and will not necessarily correspond with what the previous school may have awarded.